jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 If you get really excited about your instruction drawing, here's a few things you can try:

 * Carry out the instructions a few different times and see how the results differ (they may also form a nice [diptych](https://en.wikipedia.org/wiki/Diptych) or [triptych](https://en.wikipedia.org/wiki/Triptych))
-* Ask other people to do a drawing from your instructions and compare the results
+* Ask more people to do a drawing from your instructions and compare the results

 ***

 ### IN-CLASS DRAWINGS
-Below are some of the exercises we did together in class (though normally we'd be doing them together in groups on paper!) – the first few are inspired by [Zach Lieberman](http://thesystemis.com).
+Below are some of the exercises we did together in class.
+The first few are inspired by [Zach Lieberman](http://thesystemis.com).
 In all of these, it's best not to think too much, just make marks quickly and see what results from the accumulation!

 1. Draw a dot in a point that is as far from the other dots as possible.
 Repeat many times and as quickly as possible.